PrairieLearn/PrairieLearn/doc/assessment.md

 FIXME

+Question alternative list specification details are in the [format specification for `infoAssessment.json`](https://github.com/PrairieLearn/PrairieLearn/blob/master/schemas/schemas/infoAssessment.json)

 Once the question `id` is determined, then a random variant of that question is selected.
 Question alternatives inherit the points of their parent group, if specified.

 ## Assessment instances, question selection, and question order

 PrairieLearn distinguishes between *assessments* and *assessment instances*.
-An *assessment* is determined by the code in an `assessments` directory, and is something like "Midterm 1".
+An *assessment* is determined by the code in an `assessments/` directory, and is something like "Midterm 1".
 Given an assessment, PrairieLearn needs to select the random list of questions for each student, and it is this selection that is the *assessment instance* for the student.
 There is only one copy of each assessment, but every student has their own assessment instance.

 Choosing the selection of questions for each student proceeds in three steps: